gao-hongnan/omniverse/omniverse/dsa/searching_algorithms/linear_search/concept.md

 extensions of linear search that leverage the ordering of elements to optimize the search process or if the list is probabilistic.

-## Contiguous

-- **Contiguous Memory Allocation**: In most programming languages, when a list (or an array, which is a fixed-size list) is created, a contiguous block of memory is allocated.
-This contiguous allocation ensures that each element in the list can be accessed by computing its memory address based on the starting memory address of the list and the element's position (or index) in the list.

-- **Index-Based Access**: The position of each element in the list is determined by its index, a numerical representation starting from 0 (in zero-indexed languages like Python, C, and Java) or 1 (in one-indexed languages like Lua and MATLAB).
-The memory address of an element at index $n$ can be calculated using the formula: `Base Address + (n * Size of Element)`.
-This formula leverages the fact that elements are stored at evenly spaced intervals in memory.

-- **Relative Positioning**: The sequential storage implies that the memory location of an element is relative to its immediate neighbors.
-For example, in a list of integers (assuming each integer occupies 4 bytes and the list starts at memory address 100), the element at index 1 would be at memory address 104, index 2 at 108, and so on.
-This relative positioning enables efficient access and traversal operations, as moving to the next or previous element involves a consistent step in memory.

-Understanding this memory model is crucial for appreciating how basic operations on lists, like indexing and iterating, are performed and why they have the time complexities they do.
-For instance, accessing any element in a list via its index is an $\mathcal{O}(1)$ operation because it involves a direct calculation to find the element's memory address, regardless of the list's size.

 ## Unordered Sequential Search

 We start with the simplest scenario: searching for an element in an unordered